renovatebot/renovatebot.github.io/src/about-us.md

 ### Valuable contributions

 We want to highlight these valuable contributions, even if they are one-offs.
-Some feature made a lot of people happy, and efficient!
+Some features made a lot of people happy, and efficient!

 - [@ikesyo](https://github.com/ikesyo) regularly helpful
 - [@astellingwerf](https://github.com/astellingwerf) reviews PRs